Hyperbolic domains in real Euclidean spaces: A pseudometric defined by minimal log-plurisubharmonic functions

-The supremum of the left hand side over all admissible functions $u$ equals $\Fcal_\Omega(\bx,\Lambda)$ (cf.\ \eqref{eq:F}), while the infimum of the right hand side over all conformal harmonic discs $f$ as above equals $\Mcal_\Omega(\bx,\Lambda)$ (see \eqref{eq:MLambda}).
-This proves \eqref{eq:lowerbound}.
-The last statement in the proposition follows from the implication (iii)$\Rightarrow$(iv) in Theorem \ref{th:hyperbolic}. \end{proof}
+The supremum of the left hand side over all admissible functions $u$ equals $\Fcal_\Omega(\bx,\Lambda)$ (see \eqref{eq:F}), while the infimum of the right hand side over all conformal harmonic discs $f$ as above equals $\Mcal_\Omega(\bx,\Lambda)$ (see \eqref{eq:MLambda}).
+This proves Proposition \ref{prop:FM}. \end{proof}

-We now give some applications of the lower bound \eqref{eq:lowerbound} in the spirit of those in \cite{Sibony1981}.
+We now give some applications of the lower bound in Proposition \ref{prop:FM} in the spirit of those in \cite{Sibony1981}.
+Pick a smooth increasing function $\theta:[0,\infty)\to [0,1]$ such that